VerndaraEmerald/Portfolio/SQL/Commentary.md

 # Notes
 **This is a very long commentary file.** Each subheader has briefs.
 This is written so that anyone can get a detailed look at my thought processes without talking directly to me.
-These databases produced in SQLite3.
-Please be aware that the 500k+ rows of data in the Transfer database is very large, so after decompression, the transfer database will be about half of a GB. **Because of this size, exhibit caution when uncompressing**.
+These databases were produced in SQLite3.

 ## GGUSD
 Brief: I compared schools in my high school's district for their relative efforts and successes in applying/being admitted to UCs.